achillesbro/myrmidons-alpha/README.md

 For questions or issues:
 - Email: contact@myrmidons-strategies.com
-- Check the About page in the app for more information
+- Review the in-app FAQ section on the landing page for more information

 ---